 The goal of the first sheet is to give a helicopter view of what’s happening on the website, to put the data in a context so it’s understandable and the responsible parties could easily make a forecast of future evolutions

-All traffic (GA): data is presented in two ways:
+All traffic (Google Analytics): data is presented in two ways:

 - Visual evolution of all the traffic for the past 13 months compared to the previous period.
 Usually, this kind of visualization has only 12 months, but for me, it is easier to see on the same line the comparison between last month compared to the previous year.
 This pattern applies to all the “yearly” graphs.